microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 If a new affinity was established for the request, the affinity key gets attached to a response where exact key representation and location depends on the implementation.
 Currently, there are two built-in providers storing the key on a cookie or custom header.
 Once the response gets delivered to the client, it's the client responsibility to attach the key to all following requests in the same session.
 Further, when the next request carrying the key arrives to the proxy, it resolves the existing affinity, but affinity key does not get again attached to the response.
 Thus, only the first response carries the affinity key.

-There are two built-in affinity modes differing only in how the affinity key is stored on a request.
-The default mode is `Cookie`.
+There are two built-in affinity providers differing only in how the affinity key is stored on a request.
+The default provider is `Cookie`.
 1. `Cookie` - stores the key as a cookie.
 It expects the request's key to be delivered as a cookie with configured name and sets the same cookie with `Set-Cookie` header on the first response in an affinitized sequence.
-This mode is implemented by `CookieSessionAffinityProvider`.
+This is implemented by `CookieSessionAffinityProvider`.
 Cookie name must be explicitly set via `SessionAffinityConfig.AffinityKeyName` which is used by `CookieSessionAffinityProvider` for this purpose.
 Other cookie's properties can be configured via `SessionAffinityCookieConfig`. **Important**: `AffinityKeyName` must be unique across all clusters with enabled session affinity to avoid conflicts.

 2. `CustomHeader` - stores the key on a header.
-It expects the affinity key to be delivered in a customer header with configured name and sets the same header on the first response in an affinitized sequence.
-This mode is implemented by `CustomHeaderSessionAffinityProvider`.
+It expects the affinity key to be delivered in a custom header with configured name and sets the same header on the first response in an affinitized sequence.
+This is implemented by `CustomHeaderSessionAffinityProvider`.
 The header name must be set via `SessionAffinityConfig.AffinityKeyName` which is used by `CustomHeaderSessionAffinityProvider` for this purpose. **Important**: `AffinityKeyName` must be unique across all clusters with enabled session affinity to avoid conflicts.

 ## Affinity failure policy
 If the affinity key cannot be decoded or no healthy destination found it's considered as a failure and an affinity failure policy is called to handle it.
 The policy has the full access to `HttpContext` and can send response to the client by itself.
 It returns a boolean value indicating whether the request processing can proceed down the pipeline or must be terminated.